jcqvisser/building-ruby-in-ruby-talk-2018/README.md

 In this talk we discussed putting together a model of boolean values and natural numbers.
 We drew inspiration from Smalltalk and Church Numerals.

-Currently only the code used for the presentation is hosted here.
-Slides and more discussion to come.
+There is some code to play around with hosted here, as well as the slides.
+Writeup to come.